Validated Numerical Approximation of Stable Manifolds for Parabolic Partial Differential Equations

-Another technique for obtaining validated bounds on invariant manifolds which has been applied successfully in a number of finite dimensional setting is the parametrization method \cite{cabre2003parameterizationI,cabre2003parameterizationII,cabre2005parameterizationIII}, see also to the book \cite{haro2016parameterization} for detailed discussions of the method and its applications.
+Another technique for obtaining validated bounds on invariant manifolds which has been applied successfully in a number of finite dimensional settings is the parametrization method \cite{cabre2003parameterizationI,cabre2003parameterizationII, cabre2005parameterizationIII}, see also to the book \cite{haro2016parameterization} for detailed discussions of the method and its applications.
 Briefly, the idea is to study a conjugacy equation between the dynamics on the manifold and the linear dynamics in an eigenspace.
 The conjugacy equation is reduced to a set of linear homological equations via recursive power matching, and one obtains a high order Taylor expansions for the manifold, as well as remainder estimates on the truncation errors in the tail of the series.
-This method recovers both the embedding of the manifold and the dynamics on it, and is very effective for representing invariant manifolds far beyond a small neighborhood of the equilibrium, periodic orbit, or invariant torus, where the linear approximation has validity.
+This method recovers both the embedding of the manifold and the dynamics on it, and is very effective for representing invariant manifolds far beyond a small neighborhood of the equilibrium, periodic orbit, or invariant torus, where the linear approximation is valid.

 There is a substantial literature devoted to validated numerics based on the parameterization method for invariant manifolds of ODEs.
-We refer the interested reader to see the works of \cite{MR3281845,MR2773294,MR3437754,MR3518609,MR3871613,MR3792792} for more a complete discussion.
+We refer the interested reader to the works of \cite{MR3281845,MR2773294,MR3437754,MR3518609,MR3871613,MR3792792} for more a complete discussion.
 Such methods have also been extended for studying finite dimensional invariant manifolds of infinite dimensional systems.
 The case of compact infinite dimensional maps is treated in \cite{MR3735860}, the case of PDEs is studied in \cite{reinhardt2019fourier}, and DDEs are considered in \cite{groothedde2017parameterization,validatedParmMethod_ddes}.

-However, there is an obstruction to applying this technique to infinite dimensional manifolds in PDEs, which is that solving the homological equations requires certain non-resonance conditions between the eigenvalues of the equilibrium.
-There are techniques to deal with the case of having a finite number of resonant eigenvalues \cite{cabre2003parameterizationI,parmChristian}.
+However, there is an obstruction to applying the parameterization method to infinite dimensional manifolds in PDEs, which is that the existence of a conjugacy depends certain non-resonance conditions between the eigenvalues.
+There are techniques to deal with the case of a finite number of resonant eigenvalues \cite{cabre2003parameterizationI,parmChristian}.
 Nonetheless, to describe an infinite dimensional manifold one will have an infinite number of resonance conditions to check, which seems to be a major obstruction.
 Indeed, there is no good reason to think that a parabolic PDE can in practice satisfy infinitely many non-resonance conditions.